jiaye-wu/jiaye-wu.github.io/_pages/en-us/positions.md

 Additional information can be found [here](https://www.cityu-dg.edu.cn/en/admissions.html).<br>
 Application system for M.Sc. and Ph.D. candaites can be accessed [here](https://apply.cityu-dg.edu.cn/pg/a/login).

+---

+**"Angel Investment":** For outstanding students/postdocs with a solid research background, unique ideas, and related specific research topics, _upon submitting a complete and rigorous feasibility study and engaging in thorough discussions with the PI_, there are opportunities to receive resource support for **independent research directions** within the group's capacity.

 <br>

 <!-- PostDoc -->